SpectraX07/SpectraX07/README.md

 # Hi there, I'm Subrata Jana 👋

-# Welcome to my GitHub

-I’m a **Backend Developer** specializing in building **scalable, high-performance applications** with clean architecture and reliable APIs.
+Welcome to my GitHub, I’m a **Backend Developer** specializing in building **scalable, high-performance applications** with clean architecture and reliable APIs.
 My focus is on designing systems that are **efficient, secure, and easy to maintain**.

 ---